 Icon Mask Maker

-Icon Mask Maker is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Icon Mask Maker is compatible with Snow Leopard (10.6) and higher.

 Icon Mask Maker (IMM) makes masks to build Transparent Icons.
 IMM is $10 shareware.
 You can try IMM for five launches before registration is required.